Clergy

 Rabbi's Blog

-His classes on Jewish history and thought, weekly Talmud Mondays, discussions of text on Shabbat afternoons, and graduate-level Melton class have faithful followings.
+A deeply committed educator, Rabbi Tobin encourages growth through learning in both formal and informal settings.
+His classes on Jewish history and thought, weekly "Talmud Mondays," discussions of text on Shabbat afternoons, and his graduate-level Melton class have all developed faithful followings.

-With passion for Jewish community and the State of Israel, Rabbi Tobin has served on numerous local and national boards, including Jewish Vocational Services, the United Jewish Communities Rabbinic Cabinet, regional UJA/Federation Executive Committees, and the Northern New Jersey Rabbinical Assembly.
-He works to support Israel through the Masorti Movement, MERCAZ/USA, the Jewish National Fund, and Greater MetroWest Federation's Religious Pluralism Committee.
-On his days off, he teaches as an Adjunct Professor at Drew University, and also serves as a community chaplain.
+With a passion for the Jewish community and the State of Israel, Rabbi Tobin has served on numerous local and national boards, including on the steering committee of the Jewish Federation of Greater MetroWest, where he created the interfaith clergy leaders alliance and youth interfaith programs.
+He has served on the boards of Jewish Vocational Services, the United Jewish Communities Rabbinic Cabinet, the Northern New Jersey Rabbinical Assembly and the Lenape District committee of the Boy Scouts of America.
+He works to support Israel through the Masorti Movement, Federation and the Jewish National Fund.

 RABBI EMERITUS STANLEY L. ASEKOFF